Overview

 - Must be level

-- Should extend slightly beyond unit footprint
+- Should extend slightly beyond each unit’s footprint

 - Snow/flood protection: Stand or platform highly recommended